andyp123/quake_web_tools/README.md

 + Implement a simple but robust file manager
     - file manager is exposed to user and allows them to upload/download files
     - Allow files to be loaded locally, from a URL or from inside a PAK file
-    - drag and drop input via dropzone.js
+    - drag and drop input
     - file 'url' should support files inside other files
     - how deep should this go? (e.g. texture in a WAD inside a PAK)
 + Implement faster directory for browsing PAK, WAD and BSP files